SteffenCzolbe/PerceptualSimilarity/README.md

 * a directory `comparison`, in which comparison images are saved

-## Training Resource Requirements
+## Measure Resource Requirements
-The resource experiment is located in the notebook `src/runtime/runtime_experiment.ipynb`.
-Re-Create the experiment by executing all cells of the notebook in order.
-The last cell prints averaged results.
+The resource experiment is located in `src/runtime/runtime_experiment.py`.
+It will run all loss functions multiple times, and print out the averaged measurments at the end.
+Results are also saved as as a pickle file.